A General Framework for Importance Sampling with Markov Random Walks: Choice of Link Functions

 \section{Choice of Link Functions}

-Up to now, we only consider a special case in which a particular link function can induce the classical exponential tilting family.
+Up to now, we have only considered a special case in which a particular link function can induce the classical exponential tilting family.
 It is available only when the eigenvalues-eigenfunctions problem can be solved explicitly.
-This section studies how to construct link functions generally and in what sense they are (or approximate) the optimal one.
+This section studies how to construct link functions generally and in what sense they are (or approximate) the optimal ones.
 In particular, a class of link functions is asymptotically optimal in the sense of Definition \ref{def:asymptotic optimal lan}; see Theorem \ref{thm:lan optimal linear} for details.

 Here is a brief road map: (i) We construct a link function in Theorem \ref{thm:lan optimal linear} that achieves the optimal asymptotic variance reduction under the asymptotic normal regime.
 This link function is based on the solution of the Poisson equation \eqref{eq:poisson 0}, which is much easier to solve than the eigenvalues-eigenfunctions problem \eqref{eq:eigenvalue}.
 Moreover, it gives the link function that satisfies the condition in Lemma \ref{thm:optimal foc} and hence the resulting objective is guaranteed to be convex and simplify the minimization procedure.
 When the model is affine (like the Heston model in Section \ref{sec:illustration}), the solution to \eqref{eq:poisson 0} is simply a linear function.
-The Poisson equation \eqref{eq:poisson 0} may be solvable explicitly in non-affine cases (e.g., the VAR-GARCH model in our second main application in Section \ref{subsec:covar}). (ii) We discuss how to choose link functions by approximating the optimal exponential martingale that attempts to approximate the zero-variance tilting, when the stochastic model is given by diffusion processes in Section \ref{sec:diffusion}.
+The Poisson equation \eqref{eq:poisson 0} may be solvable explicitly in non-affine cases (e.g., the VAR-GARCH model in our second main application in Section \ref{subsec:covar}). (ii) We discuss how to choose link functions by approximating the optimal exponential martingale that attempts to approximate the zero-variance tilting when the stochastic model is given by diffusion processes in Section \ref{sec:diffusion}.
 The condition in Lemma \ref{thm:optimal foc} is also satisfied.
 We illustrate this choice by our first main application related to the SIRD model in Section \ref{subsec:sir}.